AlexsLemonade/refinebio-docs/docs/getting_started.md

 * Experiment metadata (e.g., experiment title and description) are contained in JSON files with `metadata` in the filename.

-Please see the [Downloadable Files](http://docs.refine.bio/en/latest/main_text.html#downloadable-files) section for more details.
+Please see the [Downloadable Files](http://docs.refine.bio/en/latest/main_text.html#downloadable-files) of our documentation section for more details.

 ### Usage